 - Laundry detergent

-The best coconut oil by far is Organic Unrefined, Cold Pressed Virgin Coconut Oil.
-You’ll also find refined, expeller pressed and even bleached deodorized brands of coconut oil on the market.
-I would never suggest using the latter.
+To sum it up, you’ll want to use Organic Unrefined, Cold Pressed Virgin Coconut Oil.
+It’s the best.
+Although, there’s expeller pressed and even bleached deodorized brands of coconut oil on the market.
+However, I would never suggest using the latter.

 For internal consumption, it’s best to stick with the best.
-If you’re using coconut oil for cleaning around the home or even for your hair and body concoctions, expeller pressed refined oil is sufficient.
-The expeller pressing process does not use any chemicals during the extraction of the oil.
+You can use expeller pressed coconut oil to clean around your home.
+That’s because the expeller pressing process should not use any chemicals during the extraction of the oil.

-Additional Sources of information and Uses for Coconut Oil:
+Additional Sources of information for All The Uses for Coconut Oil: